 Delta to resume flights between U.S. and China

-June 22 (Reuters) - Delta Air Lines Inc DAL.N said on Monday it would resume flights between Seattle and Shanghai-Pudong on June 25, the first U.S. airline to re-connect the United States and China after flights were suspended in February due to the COVID-19 pandemic.
+June 22 (Reuters) - Delta Air Lines Inc DAL.N said on Monday it would resume flights between Seattle and Shanghai on June 25, making it the first U.S. airline to restart operations between the United States and China after flights were suspended in February due to the COVID-19 pandemic.

-The flights will operate twice a week in June and from July, once a week from Seattle and Detroit, Delta said. (https://bit.ly/2YqmLCR)
+The flights will operate twice a week in June and once a week starting July from Seattle and Detroit, Delta said. (https://bit.ly/2YqmLCR)

+Last week, the U.S. Transportation Department said the United States and China would each allow four weekly flights between the two countries, easing the standoff on travel restrictions in the midst of the novel coronavirus pandemic.

+However, the United States on Friday rejected a request by Chinese airlines for additional weekly flights between the two countries, but said the decision was not meant to escalate tensions over travel restrictions.

 (Reporting by Sanjana Shivdas in Bengaluru; Editing by Vinay Dwivedi)